LillianHo5/pdf-chatbot/README.md

 ---

 ## Acknowledgments
-This project was inspired by the foundational concepts outlined in the following article: "[RAG in Action: Build your Own Local PDF Chatbot as a Beginner](https://medium.com/data-science-collective/rag-in-action-build-your-own-local-pdf-chatbot-as-a-beginner-96c2833869ff)".
+This project is based on the following article: "[RAG in Action: Build your Own Local PDF Chatbot as a Beginner](https://medium.com/data-science-collective/rag-in-action-build-your-own-local-pdf-chatbot-as-a-beginner-96c2833869ff)".
+This project expands on the original structure with additional features and improvements.